jing1tian/franky/README.md

 # end-effector is oriented differently, it will move in a different direction)
 m_cp3 = CartesianMotion(Affine([0.2, 0.0, 0.0]), ReferenceType.Relative)

-# Generalization of CartesianMotion that allows for multiple waypoints
+# Generalization of CartesianMotion that allows for multiple waypoints.
+The robot will stop at
+# each of these waypoints.
+If you want the robot to move continuously, you have to specify a
+# target velocity at every waypoint as shown in the example following this one.
 m_cp4 = CartesianWaypointMotion(
     [
         CartesianWaypoint(